Physcia caesia: Ecology

 Foliose lichens such as Physcia caesia are intermediate in their response to air pollution — less sensitive than fruticose lichens, but more sensitive than crustose lichens.
 Physcia caesia is found in cities, though at lower frequencies than more pollution-tolerant species.
 As with most lichens, Physcia caesia is impacted by habitat loss through development, as well as by the trampling or overgrowth of its location.
 However, the retention of old stone walls, buildings and bridges can help to support its populations, even in cities.
-Physcia caesia is attacked by lichenicolous fungi, including Polycoccum galligenum, Polycoccum pulvinatum, Zwackhiomyces physciicola and Arthonia epiphyscia.
+Physcia caesia is attacked by lichenicolous fungi, including Polycoccum galligenum, Polycoccum pulvinatum, Zwackhiomyces physciicola and Bryostigma epiphyscium.